uprial/mine-ctrl-linux/README.md

 LuckPerms
 TBD

+MasochisticSurvival
+* Spawn a shooting mob, it should immediately target the player
+* Break a healing crystal, kick the Ender Dragon, the healing crystal should be resurrected

 Rails & Chests & Bazookas
 * Check an End Ship has an illusioner
 * Make a bazooka from a Firework and TNT and launch it via crossbow